Increase Your Vocabulary Naturally by Learning Words in Context

 - It’s boring and demotivating.

-3 reasons to start learning words in context
+3 reasons to start learning vocabulary in context

 - It will help you know when and how to use the words